-Medical devices may contain a substance that is an integral part of the medical device but that is a medicinal product when used separately.
-When assessing medical devices of this kind, Notified Bodies need to seek advice from a competent authority with regard to the substance (via what is known as the consultation procedure).
+Medical devices may contain a substance that is an integral part of the medical device, but which would be a medicinal product when used separately.
+The organisations that assess medical devices, the so-called 'notified bodies', must - when assessing such medical devices - seek advice about the substance from a competent authority via a consultation procedure.
+The MEB can act as a competent authority.

 The notified body takes the final decision about whether or not to approve (certify) the medical device and therefore has executive responsibility.
 The MEB issues scientific advice about the quality and safety of the substance, including the benefits/risks of the incorporation of the substance in the device.

 The MEB's opinion on the substance in the medical device is binding under the Medical Device Regulation (MDR, EU 2017/745).
 In the event of a negative opinion, the notified body is not allowed to issue a certificate.
 Regulation EU 2020/561 entered into force on 24 April 2020.
 The implementation of the MDR has been postponed by one year as a consequence of COVID-19.
 The MDR will therefore come into effect on 26 May 2021 instead of on 26 May 2020.